YuzhongHuang/Stock-Market-Database/README.md

 # Stock-Market-Database

 A real-time self-updating database.
 The database tracks given stocks' prices and volumes in every minute from 2012-01-01 to present.
+Database is organized in a way that is convenient especially for deep learning training.
+Data will be collected through Alpha Vantage(Copyright © Alpha Vantage Inc. 2017).

 ## Structure:

 data: stocks; history(); update(); add_stock();
 - stock:
-- - year:
+  - year:
-- - - date:
+    - date:
-- - - - price list
+      - price list
-- - - - volume list
+      - volume list

 ### data.stocks
 return a list of tracked stock identification strings